How To Find A Child Therapist

 With over 78% of children diagnosed with depression receiving therapy, the stigma of receiving support can be diminished.
 In addition, a child does not have to have a mental illness or diagnosis to see a therapist.
 Therapy can be used as a tool to help a child or adolescent learn emotional control, life skills, communication, and other lessons.

-Below are a few common issues that prompt parents to look for child counseling options:
+Below are a few common issues that prompt parents to look for in a child therapist:

 • A mental health condition